tidymodels/tidymodels.org/README.md

 * To preview the site, render it locally with the latest quarto release version.

-* The site is currently rendered locally (macOS), not in CI.
-Rendered outputs are committed to the repo — the freeze cache (`_freeze/`) and the `.md` files kept via `keep-md: true` — and those files are what gets deployed.
-Always include them in your PR.
+* Rendered outputs are committed to the repo — the freeze cache (`_freeze/`) and the `.md` files kept via `keep-md: true`.
+The `publish.yml` workflow renders and publishes the site on Ubuntu via `quarto-actions/publish`; frozen pages are served from the committed cache rather than re-rendered.
+Always include rendered outputs in your PR.

 * **Rendering in CI via a PR comment:** If you'd prefer not to render locally, comment `/render` on your open PR.
 A GitHub Actions workflow (`render-pr.yml`) will detect which `.qmd` files changed, install the needed packages, render those pages, and commit the output back to your branch.
 It posts a comment when done (or links to the failed run on error).
 Only repo owners, org members, and collaborators can trigger this.